Souravgoswami/string_dot_gradient/README.md

 => "\e[38;2;223;223;116ma\e[38;2;191;191;148mb\e[38;2;159;159;180mc\e[38;2;127;127;212md\e[38;2;95;95;244me\e[38;2;63;63;255mf\e[38;2;31;31;255mg\e[38;2;0;0;255mh\e[0m"
 ```

-You can also pass any arbitrary colours for multilined string, and get the colours rotate smoothly:
+### You can also pass any arbitrary colours for multilined string, and get the colours rotate smoothly:

 ```
 puts "Hello 🐵\nI am using string_dot_gradient!\nLove this gem!".gradient('f55', '55f', '3eb', 'f5f')
 ```

-Here's how the real method definition looks:
+### Here's how the real method definition of gradient looks like:

 ```
 def gradient(*arg_colours,